 Crystal meth or methamphetamine is a stimulant that is highly addictive.
-Unfortunately, its use has been widespread across the country because it can be made cheaply using common household ingredients.
-The effects last longer than those of cocaine, and it tends to be cheaper.
+Unfortunately, its use has been widespread across the country because it can be cheaply purchased.
+The effects of this drug last longer than those of cocaine, and it tends to be cheaper.
 As a result, many people who abuse meth quickly become addicted.
 Those who struggle with meth addiction may experience intense highs, but they’ll also experience extreme lows, which can cause them to make risky decisions and put themselves and others around them in danger.
 Fortunately, however, with a meth addiction treatment program, healing from this dangerous addiction is possible.

 At Bonfire Behavioral Health in Dover, New Hampshire, we provide comprehensive addiction treatment programs.
 Our treatment programs allow you to stop using methamphetamine and heal from your addiction.
 To learn about the benefits of finding treatment, contact Bonfire Behavioral Health today at 603.617.4815.

 Do You Need a Meth Addiction Treatment Program?

 There are certain visible symptoms that a person is battling an addiction to meth.
 For instance, one symptom is speech impairment.
 You may hear mumbling or stuttering.
 Alternatively, the person may fail to remember common words.
 You may also see bloodshot eyes or hear the person complain that their eyes are itchy.